 - Remove pan from heat and add shredded cheese while stirring, allowing it to melt.
-I do NOT add cheese while the pan is on the heat (and here is some science of cooking) the heat breaks down the cheese and causes it to string and separate out the oils.
-If you’ve ever made cheese soup and seen it happen, now you know why.
-If the cheese doesn’t melt with it off the heat, add the pan to warm it a little but whatever you do, do NOT let it boil.
+I do NOT add cheese while the pan is on the heat (and here is some science of cooking) as the heat breaks down the cheese and causes it to string and separate out the oils.
+If you've ever made cheese soup and seen it happen, now you know why.
+If the cheese doesn't melt with it off the heat, add the pan to warm it a little but whatever you do, do NOT let it boil.

 - On a baking pan place two slices of the Texas toast down, and cut the other two pieces in half diagonally and put the cut corners on the ends of the bread slices to make it wider with pointed ends.

 - Pile the turkey on, top with slices of tomato, then cover with Mornay sauce.